6 questions about redirects for SEO

 - If you pick redirect, a modal opens where you can enter the new URL for this particular post

 So convenient, right?
-Here’s an insightful article called What does the redirects manager in Yoast SEO do, that answers that question.
+Here’s an insightful article called What does the redirect manager in Yoast SEO do, that answers that question.
+Or watch the video below!

 5. What is a redirect checker?

 A redirect checker is a tool to determine if a certain URL is redirected and to analyze the path it follows.
-You can use this information to find bottlenecks, like a redirect chain in which a URL is redirected many times, making it much harder for Google to crawl that URL — and giving users a less than stellar user experience.
-These chains often happen without you knowing about it: if you delete a page that was already redirected, you add another piece to the chain.
-So, you need to keep an eye on your redirects and one of the tools to do that is a redirect checker.
+You can use this information to find bottlenecks, like a redirect chain in which a URL is redirected many times, making it much harder for Google to crawl that URL — and giving users a less-than-stellar user experience.
+These chains often happen without you knowing it: if you delete a redirected page, you add another piece.
+So, you need to keep an eye on your redirects; a redirect checker is one of the tools to do that.

 6. Do I need to redirect HTTP to HTTPS?

-Whenever you plan to move to the much-preferred HTTPS protocol for your site — you know, the one with the green padlock in the address bar — you must redirect your HTTP traffic to HTTPS.
-You could get into trouble with Google if you make your site available on both HTTP and HTTPS, so watch out for that.
-Also, browsers will show a NOT SECURE message when the site is — you guessed it — not secured by a HTTPS connection.
-Plus, Google prefers HTTPS sites, because these tend to be faster and more secure.
+Every site should use the HTTPS protocol, but be sure to redirect your HTTP traffic to HTTPS.
+You could get into trouble with Google if you make your site available on HTTP and HTTPS, so watch out for that.
+Google prefers HTTPS sites because these tend to be faster and more secure.
 Your visitors expect the extra security as well.

 So, you need to set up a 301 redirect from HTTP to HTTPS.
-There are a couple of way of doing this and you must plan this to make sure everything goes like it should.
-First, the preferred way of doing this is at server level.
-Find out on what kind of server your site is running (NGINX, Apache, or something else) and find the code needed to add to your server config file or .htaccess file.
-Most often, your host will have a guide to help you set up a redirect for HTTP to HTTPS on server level.
-Jimmy, one of our developers also wrote a guide helping you move your website from HTTP to HTTPS.
+There are a couple of ways of doing this, and you must plan this to ensure everything goes as it should.
+First, the preferred way of doing this is at the server level.
+Find out what kind of server your site is running (NGINX, Apache, or something else) and the code needed to add to your server config file or .htaccess file.
+Your host will often have a guide to help you set up a redirect for HTTP to HTTPS on the server level.
+Some hosts have a simple setting to manage this in one go.

 Redirects for SEO

 There are loads of questions about redirects to answer.
-If you think about it, the concept of a redirect isn’t too hard to grasp.
-Getting started with redirects isn’t that hard either.
+The redirect concept isn’t too hard to grasp if you think about it.
+Getting started with redirects isn’t that hard, either.
 The hard part of working with redirects is managing them.
 Where are all these redirects leading?
 What if something breaks?
 Can you find redirect chains or redirect loops?
 Can you shorten the paths?
-You can gain a lot from optimizing your redirects, so you should dive in and fix them.
+You can gain a lot from optimizing your redirects, so dive in and fix them.
 Do you have burning questions about redirects?
 Let us know in the comments!

 Read more: How to properly delete a page from your site »